ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 address.
 If the
 certificate can be validated, the client SHOULD use the discovered Designated Resolver for any cases in which it would have otherwise used the Unencrypted Resolver.
-Otherwise, the client MUST NOT use the discovered Encrypted Resolver.
+Otherwise, the client SHOULD NOT use the discovered Encrypted Resolver.
 Additionally, the client SHOULD suppress any further queries for Designated Resolvers using this Unencrypted Resolver for the length of time indicated by the SVCB record's Time to Live (TTL).

 ## Opportunistic Discovery {#opportunistic}

-If the Unencrypted Resolver's IP address is in a private range, it is considered a local reference identity that cannot be confirmed using TLS certificates.
+If the Unencrypted Resolver's IP address is a Private IP, it is considered a local reference identity that cannot be confirmed using TLS certificates.
 Instead, the ability to respond to queries confirms control of the address.
-The client MUST repeat the discovery process at least every 5 minutes (e.g. by limiting the SVCB response TTL) to confirm that the result is still valid, and MUST stop using any Encrypted Resolver that is no longer designated.
+The client SHOULD repeat the discovery process at least every 5 minutes (e.g. by limiting the SVCB response TTL) to confirm that the result is still valid, and MUST stop using any Encrypted Resolver that is no longer designated.